re:Invent 2024

 STG358 Optimizing performance for machine learning training on Amazon S3

 AWS re:Invent 2023 featured a session on optimizing machine learning training performance using Amazon S3, particularly emphasizing the use of S3 for machine learning cases.
-Devabrat Kumar, a product manager on the Amazon S3 team, highlighted the advantages of using Amazon S3 for machine learning training, including its scalability, high throughput, and integration with services like Amazon SageMaker and Bedrock.
+Devabrat Kumar, a product manager on the Amazon S3 team, highlighted the advantages of using Amazon S3 for machine learning training, including its scalability, high throughput, and integration with services like Amazon SageMaker AI and Bedrock.
 He introduced the new S3 Express One Zone storage class designed for low-latency, performance-heavy workloads, ideal for machine learning training with random data access.
 The session also covered the use of Amazon S3's storage classes and cost optimization features.

 Alexander Arzhanov, a specialist solution architect at AWS, discussed the machine learning lifecycle stages and the importance of optimizing data IO performance.
 He explained the differences between sequential and random read patterns, emphasizing the performance implications of each.
 Arzhanov introduced Amazon S3 Express One Zone, a new storage class for low-latency access, beneficial for training jobs with high random data access.
 This class delivers significant improvements in terms of first-byte latency and overall throughput, making it suitable for latency-sensitive workloads.

-James, another speaker, focused on simplifying the use of S3 for machine learning training, particularly outside of SageMaker.
+James, another speaker, focused on simplifying the use of S3 for machine learning training, particularly outside of SageMaker AI.
 He introduced Mountpoint for Amazon S3, a file client that presents S3 buckets as local file systems, and the Amazon S3 connector for PyTorch.
 These tools offer high performance and integrate seamlessly with training frameworks like PyTorch.
 James highlighted the importance of high-performance checkpointing and data loading, and the role of AWS Common Runtime in optimizing S3 transfers.
 The session concluded with an invitation for further discussion and questions, emphasizing AWS's commitment to streamlining machine learning workflows with efficient data storage solutions.

 AWS re:Invent 2023 - Optimizing performance for machine learning training on Amazon S3 (STG358)